Cray-HPE/docs-csm/install/bootstrap_livecd_usb.md

     linux# USB=/dev/sd<disk_letter>
     ```

-1. Format the USB device
+1. Format the USB device.

     * On Linux, use the CSI application to do this: